BenFields22/CloudRenderer/src/frontend/README.md

 # Workflows
 ### Create Job
-After filling out info, pressing "Schedule" Job will pass the info to the manager for scheduling.
+After filling out info, pressing "Schedule Job" will pass the info to the manager for scheduling.
 ### Get Status
 Asks the manager to pull all the info of jobs in the system and displays them in each table.
 ### Delete Completed